outcomesinsights/sequelizer/README.md

 To get the most out of Sequelizer, you'll need to create a config/database.yml file or a .env file and specify your database configuration options in that file.

+Sequelizer comes with a handy command that will print out your connection parameters.
+Just run:

+    bundle exec sequelizer config

 You'll also need to make sure the gem for your database is installed.
-You can do this by adding a the gem to your application's Gemfile.
+You can do this by adding the gem to your application's Gemfile.

 Sequelizer comes with a handy command that will update your Gemfile for you.
-Once you've specified your database configuration, run `bundle exec sequelizer update_gemfile`.
+Once you've specified your database configuration, run

+    bundle exec sequelizer update_gemfile

 The command will look up the right gem to use with the adapter you've specified, add a line to your Gemfile specifying that gem, and run `bundle install` to install the gem for you.

 Once you've specified your options and made sure your database's gem is installed, simply include the Sequelizer module in any class that needs a database connection and you'll get two handy-dandy methods: `db` and `new_db`